winstonwolff/tychon/README.md

     - DONE evaluating a variable fetches it's value
     - DONE if(predicate true_block else: false_block)
     - DONE Fix grammar so single elements on a line evaluate to just that element, not a list of one element

-    - Failing test: foo(1 2) = (3,)
+    - DONE Failing test: foo(1 2) = (3,)
+    - DONE user can define macros

+Next:
+    - functions or macros with multi-line blocks

+    - user-defined functions (or macros) can manipulate Scope
     - Tychon program to generate documentation, i.e. doctest
         - can load a file as AST graph, and evaluate later
-    - user can define macros
     - make 'func' a macro which evaluates it's args first

-    - user-defined functions (or macros) can manipulate Scope
+* Graphical multi-user-dungeon
+    - Rooms with an image
+    - hot spots which activate a script when clicked
+    - script can print a message, or go to another room

     - constant(name value scope:@scope)
     - variable(name value scope:@scope)
     - range()